Nina Kogan

-Nina Kogan (1887–1942) was a Russian painter known for her Suprematist works.
+Nina Kogan (c.
+1887–1942) was a Russian painter known for her Suprematist works.

 Life and career

 Nina Osipovna (Iosifovna) Kogan was born in 1887 or 1889 in Vitebsk, Saint Petersburg, or Moscow, and studied at the St.

-Ekaterina School in St. Petersburg in 1911-1913.
+Ekaterina School in St. Petersburg in 1911–1913.
 In 1919 she helped to organize City Museum in Petrograd.
 She went on to study at the People's Art School in Vitebsk, Belarus, and soon became a teacher there, together with Marc Chagall, El Lissitzky, and Kazimir Malevich.